FilipPaskalev/Password-generator/README.md

 | JavaScript | 3 | 85 | 45 | 23 | 153 |
 | HTML | 1 | 31 | 0 | 3 | 34 |
 | JSON | 1 | 5 | 0 | 1 | 6 |

-## Tools and extensions

-### Prettier

-[Prettier](https://prettier.io/) is an opinionated code formatter.
-It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

-### VSCode

-[Visual Studio Code](https://code.visualstudio.com/) is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages and runtime (such as C++, C#, Java, Python, PHP, Go, .NET).

-### VS Code Counter

-[VS Code extension](https://marketplace.visualstudio.com/items?itemName=uctakeoff.vscode-counter) counts blank lines, comment lines, and physical lines of source code in many programming languages.
-This extension uses other language extensions to determine the line of code.
-Therefore, you may need to install the language extension to support a new language.
-Conversely, as the number of language extensions increases, the range of support for this feature also increases.

 ## References